 We have seen too many Facebook pages where companies just throw a bunch of text in a status and expect their fans to ‘like’ it.
 That is a Facebook faux pas.
 Your Facebook page is the virtual scene for your fans to hang out.
 They interact, discuss, promote and stay alert with your business all in one place.
+Which is why you need to make your Facebook page look amazing.

 Creating a page is the least of your problems, as soon as your register your company, a Facebook page is the freebie the sales associate throws in.
 But the important thing, is how your maintain it, nurture it and style it.
-Here we are going to look over the top 5 things you can do as a business to make your page look amazing.
+Here we are going to look over the top 5 things you can do as a business to make your Facebook page look amazing.

 Pictures are worth a 1000 words, so use them.
 Adding pictures of the work your company does or provides helps to illustrate to your fans the calibre of work you’re able to provide.
 It’s all good and well that as a graphic designer you can produce anything from invites to shop front logos but really flaunting images of the art work you did for a new milkshake bar can really captivate potential clients.
 Images become viral in our visual world so if you want more people to ‘like’ your posts and share them too, it’s key to be artistic, creative and visual.
+They’re the easiest way to make your Facebook page look amazing.

 Every fan page runs on the Facebook Timeline and the cover photo gives your company a chance to effectively utilise it.
 Everyone who visits your fan page will notice your cover photo.
 It’s bigger than anything else and sits right at the top of the fan page for a reason.
 A recent eye tracking study for Mashable showed that visitors will be looking at the photo in .5 seconds or less.
 But remember, the cover photo is NOT a billboard.
 People don’t want to see any promotional material first; after all, the entire fan page is an open advertising tank.